 State names: In stories or other long-form communications, state names should be spelled out.

 Toward: Do not add an s.
 This rule also applies to “backward,” “forward,” “upward” and “downward.”

 University Libraries: The uppercase term “University Libraries” denotes the administrative unit of the university, while the physical locations are referred to as “university libraries.”

 Web addresses: When referring to a website, do not use "http," "https" or "www" in front of the address.
 The only exception is if the page in question will not load without using such prefixes.

 Web headlines: Headlines for stories and announcements posted on sc.edu, including all unit and subunit sites, should always make clear what the content that follows is about.
-Web headlines should be active (include a verb) and should generally be six to nine words or 50-70 characters; short headlines of two to four words do not give audiences the context they need.
+Web headlines should be active (include a verb) and should generally be six to nine words or 50-70 characters.
 In addition:

 - Headlines should use search-friendly terms.
 Ask yourself: “If I were searching for a story on this subject, what would I type into a search engine?”
 Use those terms in your headline.

 - Headlines should engage the reader without seeking to be overly clever.
 Puns and cultural references are more likely to confuse than engage your readers.

 - Exception: Stories produced in the feature template on sc.edu may be presented with shorter, magazine-style headlines.
 Nonetheless, all promotion of those stories — including social media, story lists, news feeds and email newsletters — must adhere to headline guidance above.
 In most cases, this can be achieved by replacing the headline with the subhead.